-Please see all single nutrition course descriptions below.
+Click to expand to see all single nutrition course descriptions, available schedules, and registration forms below.

 The Fundamentals of Nutrition course offers a comprehensive overview of the field of nutrition, which leads to a study and understanding of the link between nutrition and preventive medicine.
 The course explains the role of macronutrients, vitamins and minerals, and the importance of water in the diet.
 It describes how certain dietary habits undermine our health and provides suggestions for overcoming these habits.
 It looks at the effect of pollution on our health and the health of our planet.

 Through a diet of high nutritional quality, we can support life at every stage.
 Fundamentals of Nutrition (Part 2) explains the ten key components of a healthy diet and discusses the changing nutritional needs of various age groups during growth and development.
 Students learn the health benefits of and basic guidelines for fasting and detoxification.

 Anatomy and Physiology gives a general overview of the eleven body systems, explaining the structure and shape of the body and its parts as well as the relationship among them.
 This course covers the physiological processes by which the eleven systems operate.

 Full-time schedule: April 16, 19, 21, 23, 26, 28, 30, May 3, 5 & 7, 2021 – 10:00 a.m.-1:00 p.m.

 Part-time schedule: May 13, 20, 25, 27, June 3, 8, 10, 17, 22 & 24, 2021 – 6:00-9:00 p.m.